LinhQuach13/my-data-science-notes/README.md

    1) Manually: Will need to create folder and follow directions from curriculum notes

    2)Clone Method:

+   - a.
 Create a repo in Github Website
+   - b.
 Do git clone REMOTE_URL
+        - -->replace REMOTE_URL with the URL from github
+        - --> Do this step in the terminal window
-        -->replace REMOTE_URL with the URL from github --> this method will create everything from the folder/directory to all the repo steps in between automatically.
+        - --> this method will create everything from the folder/directory to all the repo steps in between automatically.
-        --->keep in mind in this method will not need to manually make a directories/folders
+        - --->keep in mind in this method will not need to manually make a directories/folders